-Other versions read, "just as from the Lord, the Spirit" (NASB), "which comes from the Lord, who is the Spirit" (NIV(. "for this comes from the Lord, who is the Spirit" (RSV), "this is the working of the Lord, who is the Spirit" (NJB), "as the Spirit of the Lord works within us" (NLT), "it comes from the Spirit of the Lord" (IE), "as derived from the Lord the Spirit" (Weymouth), "since it comes from the Lord who is the Spirit" (Williams), and "[for this comes] from the Lord [Who is] the Spirit" (AMPLIFIED).
+of the Lord."Other versions read, "just as from the Lord, the Spirit," NASB "which comes from the Lord, who is the Spirit," for this comes from the Lord, who is the Spirit," for this comes from the Lord, who is the Spirit, "NASW "this is the working of the Lord, who is the Spirit," as the Spirit of the Lord works within us," NLT "it comes from the Spirit of the Lord," Weymouth "since it comes from the Lord the Spirit," Weymouth "since it comes from the Lord who is the Spirit," Williams and "[for this comes] from the Lord [Who is] the Spirit."
+"AMPLIFIED the Spirit, but to the Father (Phil 4:6).
+We are not to believe on the Spirit, but upon the Lord Jesus Christ (Acts 16:31).

 The "change" of which our text speaks is not automatic - it is not impersonal.
 It is not like a law, so that if you will behold the glory, you will be changed as though by something impersonal.
-This change results from beholding "the glory of the Lord," but it is "the Spirit of the Lord" who actually accomplishes that change.
+This change results from beholding "the glory of the Lord," but it